 BMW X1 MPG & CO2

 Lower-mileage drivers, or those who make a lot of urban journeys, may prefer a petrol model; the range opens with the 1.5-litre three-cylinder engine that can return up to 42.8mpg.
-It emits around 150g/km of CO2, but is only available with front-wheel drive as an sDrive18i.
+It emits around 149-155g/km of CO2 but is only available with front-wheel drive as an sDrive18i.

 It fits into the range below the 2.0-litre four-cylinder petrols, which can be chosen in sDrive20i front-wheel-drive and xDrive20i four-wheel-drive versions.
 The former returns up to 40.9mpg, with up to 38.7mpg promised by the latter, both of which use a seven-speed dual-clutch automatic gearbox.

 The BMW X1 has a pair of 2.0-litre diesel engines to choose from but their fuel economy and CO2 emissions vary only slightly.
-The most fuel-efficient version is the sDrive18d, which can return up to 56.5mpg.
-Its CO2 emissions of 113g/km mean it qualifies for an affordable mid-range Benefit-in-Kind (BiK) rating for company-car users.
+The most fuel-efficient version is the sDrive18d, which can return up to 55.4mpg.
+Its CO2 emissions of 133-138g/km mean it qualifies for a somewhat affordable upper-range Benefit-in-Kind (BiK) rating for company-car users.
 If you step up to any of the xDrive four-wheel-drive models, fuel-efficiency takes a hit.
-Still, the xDrive18d can achieve up to 50.4mpg, while the more powerful xDrive20d is capable of up to 49.6mpg, but its CO2 emissions of up to 152g/km make it a more expensive option for company-car drivers.
+Still, the xDrive18d can achieve up to 50.4mpg, while the more powerful xDrive20d is capable of up to 49.6mpg, but its CO2 emissions of 148-152g/km make it a more expensive option for company-car drivers.

 The fuel-efficiency of all versions is affected by the size of alloy wheels and type of gearbox you choose, so check to see if the CO2 emissions reflect this before you commit to a model.

-All X1s costing less than £40,000 will set you back £150 a year for road tax, but if the price (including any optional extras) creeps above that figure, you’ll have to pay an extra £325 when you purchase road tax in years two to six of ownership.
+All X1s costing less than £40,000 will set you back the standard rate a year for road tax (£10 less for mild-hybrid and PHEV versions), but if the price (including any optional extras) creeps above that figure, you’ll have to pay an extra surcharge when you purchase road tax in years two to six of ownership.

 Insurance for the BMW X1 ranges from group 25 for the sDrive18d up to group 34 for the xDrive25d.